tminglei/binder-swagger-java/README.md

 ## Q & A
 **Q:** Why use static code blocks to associate/register operation meta info instead of annotations?
-**A:** Well, because annotation requires static defined data structure.
-But we didn't define java beans in our project.
+**A:** Well, because we can't use annotations.
+Annotation requires static defined data types, but we didn't define java beans in our project.
 _(p.s. because of this, we can't also use existing frameworks, like `springfox`.)_